casatrick/polymarket-trading-bot/README.md

 | Asset | BTC only | Highest Polymarket liquidity, most orderly final candle |
 | Timeframe | 5, 15-minute markets only | More orderly than 5-minute, better final candle stability |

-### Why NOT 5-Minute or SOL/XRP/ETH Markets

-- **5-minute BTC:** Too volatile in the last candle.
-A single large order can flip a 0.88 probability to 0.40 in under 5, 15 seconds.
-- **ETH:** Lower Polymarket liquidity than BTC, wider spreads in the final seconds, and slightly less orderly resolution behaviour.
-- **SOL:** Thinner Polymarket order book, frequent violent wicks near resolution.
-- **XRP:** News-driven and erratic.
-Spread widens unpredictably in the final seconds.

 ### Math: When Does Edge Exist?

 ```